Calling Lake, Alberta

 Calling Lake is a hamlet in northern Alberta, Canada within the Municipal District of Opportunity No. 17.
 It is located on Highway 813 along the eastern shore of Calling Lake, immediately north of Calling Lake Provincial Park.
 It is approximately 59 km north of Athabasca and 113 km south of Wabasca and has an elevation of 595 m.

 The hamlet is located in the federal riding of Fort McMurray-Athabasca.
 The hamlet is the seat of the Jean Baptiste Gambler 183 Indian reserve of the Bigstone Cree Nation.

-Calling Lake is recognized as two separate designated places by Statistics Canada – Calling Lake (which includes lands on either side of the Jean Baptiste Gambler 183 Indian reserve) and Centre Calling Lake (which is between the designated place of Calling Lake to the north and Calling Lake Provincial Park to the south).
+Calling Lake is recognized as two separate designated places by Statistics Canada – Calling Lake (which includes lands on either side of the Jean Baptiste Gambler 183 Indian reserve) and Centre Calling Lake (which is located between the designated place of Calling Lake to the north and Calling Lake Provincial Park to the south).

 Infrastructure

 Health services are provided by the Aspen Regional Health Authority, and the community is served by the Calling Lake Airport (TC LID: CFK4).